County of Putnam Industrial Development Agency

 4. Briefly describe the role of the Board and the role of management in the implementation of the mission.

-5. Has the Board acknowledged that they have read and understand the responses of each
+5. Has the Board acknowledged that they have read and understand the responses of each of these questions?
+YES.

 Organization Structure